SeojinBang/TidyCV/README.md

 ## Contact

-Please feel free to contact me by e-mail `seojinb at cs dot cmu dot edu`, if you have any questions.
+Please feel free to contact me by e-mail `seojinb at alumni dot cmu dot edu`, if you have any questions.